Autism Awareness Month

 • One-sided conversations without needing a response

 Children with ASD also tend to excel at particular things and have above-average intelligence.
-Some of the things that they might excel at include music, academics, and visual skills.
+Some things that they might excel at include music, academics, and visual skills.
 Roughly 40% of those diagnosed with autism have above-average intellectual abilities.

-Autism Awareness Month Facts
+Interesting facts about Autism Awareness Month

-• Although Autism Awareness Day still officially falls on April 2nd, most countries recognize the month of April as Autism Awareness Month.
+• Although Autism Awareness Day still officially falls on April 2nd, most countries recognize the entire month of April as Autism Awareness Month.

 • If you’re wondering what the color for Autism Awareness Month is, it’s blue.
 It’s also the official color for the “Light It Up Blue” campaign.
 However, many people choose to wear other bright colors to help promote this month as well.